Keeping Children Healthy

 Tens of thousands of children who eat meals at school lack access to healthy summer meals in towns across New Jersey.

 In 2016, New Jersey’s summer meals programs reached only 21 percent of the more than 400,000 children who received free- or reduced-price school lunch in the 2015-16 school year.
 The national Food Research and Action Center (FRAC) recommends that states serve at least 40 percent of these low-income children.

-If New Jersey expanded summer meals to reach that goal, communities and school districts could collect an additional $6.7 million each year to fight childhood hunger, according to FRAC.
+If New Jersey expanded summer meals to reach that goal, communities and school districts could collect an additional $5.2 million each year to fight childhood hunger, according to FRAC.
 ACNJ and the New Jersey Food for Thought Campaign released the first New Jersey-focused summer meals report in July 2015.